privly/privly.github.io/pages/download.md

   </div>
 </div>

-**Where is my browser?** We need to bring Privly to other browsers and platforms, so if you don't see your endpoint here, please consider [helping out](/pages/develop.html).
+**Where is my browser?** We need to bring Privly to other browsers and platforms, so if you don't see your endpoint here, please consider [joining the development effort](/pages/join.html).